Beware of secret trusts – BC Court of Appeal upholds deathbed trust

 About Emma Irving

-Emma Irving is a senior associate in our Litigation and Dispute Resolution group in Vancouver.
+Emma Irving is co-leader of the national Class action group and partner in our Litigation and Dispute Resolution group in Vancouver.
 She represents national and regional clients in a variety of different commercial and regulatory disputes.
 Emma’s practice encompasses most areas of commercial litigation with a focus on contract and transactional disputes, administrative law, personal injury defence, class actions and product liability.

 Full bio